Denis Mită

 Jun 2015 - Nov 2017

-I joined CS Academy straight after I finished high school with zero previous experience as a software engineer.
-We were a team of competitive programmers who enjoyed algorithmic contests, and we gathered to build our own platform.
-I am glad to say it is still used today for various contests, including the Romanian national selection camps for the international competitions.
+I joined CS Academy straight out of high school with zero professional experience.
+We were a team of competitive programmers who loved algorithmic contests, and we built our own platform from scratch.
+It's still actively used today for contests, including Romania's national selection camps for international olympiads.

-I settled and prepared some of the algorithmic tasks on the platform, and even built some widgets for a couple of them (and they were very fun to do).
-Later on, the platform partnered with IEEE to host their annual college-level 24h contests, and I've been part of the contest committee in 2017 and 2021.
+I prepared algorithmic tasks for the platform and built interactive widgets for several of them.
+The platform later partnered with IEEE to host their annual college-level 24-hour contests, and I served on the contest committee in 2017 and 2021.

-Alongside the company's CTO I contributed to Stem JS, a JSX web front-end framework where I built and styled many primitive components: radio groups, tab areas and a collapsible section divider.
+Alongside the CTO, I contributed to Stem JS — a custom JSX front-end framework — where I built and styled foundational components: radio groups, tab areas, and a collapsible section divider.

-The diff tool.
-Here I used an algorithm in O(N*D) complexity to find the differences in the 2 strings, then I computed the relevant text blocks, highlighted them, and drew the gutter curves using SVG curves.
+The diff tool — I implemented an O(N*D) diffing algorithm to find string differences, computed the relevant text blocks, highlighted them, and rendered gutter connections using SVG curves.

 Stem.js